rsandila/experimental/README.md

 1. http://www.stack.nl/~dimitri/doxygen/index.html
 2. https://github.com/sourcey/moxygen

-Run `doxygen` followed by `moxygen --output Documentation.md xml/`.
+Run `./makedcs.sh`.
 This will generate the `Documentation.md` and `html/index.html` containing the documentation.

+The markup version is checked into the repository as [Documentation.md](blob/master/Documentation.md).

 ## Contents